 I began looking for a new Virtual Private Server (VPS) hosting provider, and took into account the total length of their legal agreements as well as the usual performance/value-for-money consideration I usually go for.

 Hetzner is an German budget provider with data centers in Nuremberg and Falkenstein/Vogtland in Germany plus a brand new data center in Helsinki, Finland.
 My data center location isn’t super important to me as the majority of traffic is routed through and served by BunnyCDN (see my budget CDN comparison).

 Hetzner is cheaper than Linode’s cheapest option and you get considerably more for your money:

-Hetzner offer a choice of the latest version of four Linux distributions: CentOS, Debian, Fedora, or Ubuntu.
+Hetzner offer a choice of the latest version of four Linux distributions: CentOS, Debian, Fedora Linux, or Ubuntu.
 However, you can choose from additional operating systems with manual setup including Alpine Arch Linux, Devuan, FreeBSD, OpenBSD, OpenSUSE, and even Windows Server (license sold separately, as they say).

-I of course chose Fedora and went with Hetzner’s new data center in Helsinki, complete with that fresh new data center smell, to get the latest and hopefully greatest technology.
+I, of course, chose Fedora Linux and went with Hetzner’s new data center in Helsinki, complete with that fresh new data center smell, to get the latest and hopefully greatest technology.
 A more conservative admin may have opted for the older data center, but I’m relying on stale-while-error to cover for me for a few days in the unlikely event a catastrophic failure at Hetzner.

-This is not the first time I’m with a European hosting provider, but so far is the first time I haven’t hated the experience.
+This isn’t the first time I’m with a European hosting provider, but so far is the first time I haven’t hated the experience.
 Hetzner has a modern looking administration interface paired with prices and services that can compete with the larger players in the VPS space.